Mitachi2611/m2-fishing-json/Svn/Extern/include/README.txt

 [i] Check if you have before:

-Add this folder into Extern/include/
+Add this folder:

-You can download updated here: https://github.com/nlohmann/json/tree/develop/include/nlohmann
+You can download from here:
+https://github.com/nlohmann/json/tree/develop/include/nlohmann